jcreedcmu/score-editor/doc/agda/README.md

-	ChainInvolutionCells.agda -- May 22, bool instead of ternary, chain instead of bundle BoolCells.agda -- May 22, attempting to have just sets and relations without involution SetCells.agda -- May 22, a categorified version of BoolCells
+	ChainInvolutionCells.agda -- May 22, bool instead of ternary, chain instead of bundle BoolCells.agda -- May 22, attempting to have just sets and relations without involution SetCells.agda -- May 22, a categorified version of BoolCells FuncCells.agda -- May 22, a version of SetCells that is less relational and more functional

 Somewhere in that history I had a stage just before "bundle" which was some messy mutually recursive functions.
 I think it was in